Wednesday

 The following prayers and hymns are led according to local custom.

-We pray for the people of Bangladesh.
+We pray for the people of Moldova.

 Our principal sources of information about John the Baptist are